ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-troubleshooting.md

 2. If you have waited a long time and the process still isn't finished, you can update a field in the users' profiles in Azure Active Directory, and wait 30 minutes for FwdSync to occur.
 For more details about how this works, see [New address lists that you create in Exchange Online don't contain all the expected recipients](https://support.microsoft.com/help/2955640/new-address-lists-that-you-create-in-exchange-online-don-t-contain-all).

-3. If after step 2 you are still having issues with the process, contact support.
+3. If after step 2 you are still having issues with the process finishing, contact support.

 ## Related topics